-While whey is a complete protein source containing all of the necessary amino acids, those that are lactose intolerant can be sensitive if it is less processed .
+While whey protein powder is a complete protein source containing all of the necessary amino acids, those that are lactose intolerant can be sensitive if it is less processed .
 In fact, whey has been known to cause bloating and gastrointestinal distress in many consumers.

-Most whey products are heavily processed and isolated which strips out many of the natural vitamins and nutrients leaving just protein.
+Most whey protein products are heavily processed and isolated which strips out many of the natural vitamins and nutrients leaving just protein.

 Production of whey protein remains dependent on the dairy industry, which is responsible for 16% of total agriculture greenhouse gas emissions in the United States .

-Cricket powder is both a protein and nutrient powerhouse.
+Cricket protein powder is both a protein and nutrient powerhouse.
 Per 100 grams, it packs around 60 grams of complete protein, 10 times your daily value of vitamin B12 and 25% your daily value of iron [ 6, 7].
-It also contains prebiotic fibers like chitin and chitosan, nutrients not found in whey protein that help keep your gut microbiome healthy.
+It also contains prebiotic fibers like chitin and chitosan, nutrients not found in whey protein powder that help keep your gut microbiome healthy.
 It is a whole food protein source so it maintains the natural vitamins and minerals in a highly bioavailable form that are stripped out in protein isolates.